 After last year’s huge success, the Beaconsfield Stretcher Race, organised by the Round Table, will again be run as part of the Country Fayre which is held in Windsor End, Old Town, on the August Bank Holiday Monday.

-James Hartley, of the Beaconsfield Round Table, said:
+Alex Stephenson, of the Beaconsfield Round Table, said:

 In addition to the regular cups for first, second and third place, there is also an award for the team with the best fancy dress, so with a little imagination you could be a winner without being the fastest.
 There are only 20 start times available and places are being snapped up.
 Carriers must be at least 18 and the stretcher occupant must be at least 10-years-old.
 Get your team together, your entry form in, and let’s see you on the August Bank Holiday!